Video Upload Specification

 - File-name_A02.mxf

-That said, Moxion cannot play back the original MXF files.
+That said, Flow Capture cannot play back the original MXF files.
 When you're viewing assets originated from those sources, they'll always be encoded in H.264 for playback.
 To take as full advantage of that quality as possible, you'll want to increase the playback bitrate in the Upload Options of the folder the files are being added to.

 It's also important to note that we cannot watermark DNx files for download, so you will need to be exercise caution when giving someone access with un-watermarked download permissions.